 Taking probiotics before, during and after your course of antibiotics can help to maintain the balance in your digestive system.
 We recommend probiotics by Primal Blueprint (follow link on banner below).

-We invite you to call Pleasant Avenue Dentistry at 218-237-7200 to schedule your appointment with our dentists, Dr. Jay Jorgenson or Dr. Elise Soulliere to learn more about our nutritional supplements in Park Rapids, Minnesota.
+We invite you to call Pleasant Avenue Dentistry at 218-237-7200 to schedule your appointment with our dentists, Dr. Jay Jorgenson, Dr. Elise Soulliere or Dr. Ben Sitz, to learn more about our nutritional supplements in Park Rapids, Minnesota.